kbaynes/kerr-ec2/README.md

 TODO: Replace the HelloWorld app with a simple DB application, then demonstrate how to back up the DB to S3 and then create new instances which pull the intial DB state from the S3 backups.

 Setup is performed via setup.sh, used during EC2 instance launching at Configure Instance Details > Advanced Details > User Data.
 The file can be uploaded directly, or copied and pasted as text into the input field.
+This script updates the image, installs MariaDB and Java, and then sets up some services.
+[MariaDB](https://aws.amazon.com/rds/mariadb/) is used because it is a drop in replacement for MySQL and is easy to install on the Linux 2 AMI and provides a clear path to move the data layer to other AWS services such as [Aurora](https://aws.amazon.com/rds/aurora/).
+[Amazon Corretto](https://aws.amazon.com/corretto/) is used because it is a no-cost OpenJDK build used and supported by Amazon, and is easily installable.

 Setup downloads four files: app.service, app-onstartup.service, app-onstartup.sh, and the [HelloWorld](https://github.com/kbaynes/docker-springboot-helloworld) Spring Boot application jar.
 It creates a /srv/app directory and downloads all files into that directory.